swiftlang/swift/docs/ErrorHandling.md

 -   Also common is a pointer result, where a `nil` result usually means an error occurred.
 This appears to be universal in Objective-C; APIs that can return `nil` results seem to do so via out-parameters.
-So it seems to be safe to make a policy decision that it\'s okay to assume that a `nil` result is an error by default.
+So it seems to be safe to make a policy decision that it's okay to assume that a `nil` result is an error by default.

     If the pattern for a method is that a `nil` result means it produced